 The City of Port Townsend official zoning map divides the City into various zoning districts.
 The Zoning Code outlines the requirements and permitted uses for each district.
-Since the passage of the State Growth Management Act, there must be consistency between the zoning map and the Comprehensive Plan Land Use Map, and the process for changing the zoning map is now part of the annual update of the Comprehensive Plan.
+The Comprehensive Plan Land Use Map, and the process for changing the zoning map is part of the annual update of the Comprehensive Plan.
 See PTMC Title 20.04 for details.
 Applications must be received by February 1 to be considered during that year's update process.